m1dugh/native-sound-mixer/README.md

 The native `c++` code is provided in `cppsrc/` and compiled using [node-addon-api](https://github.com/nodejs/node-addon-api)

 postinstall scripts will automatically build bin files

-### What's new in v3.2

- - projects now works out of the box with both windows and linux

 ## Install